 General Public, Faculty/Staff, Students, Alumni

-On the second Tuesday of every month, a UWA academic will give a short presentation on a topic of current relevance to the arts and culture before inviting the audience to participate in discussion and debate.
+Each month, a UWA academic or invited guest will give a short presentation on a topic of current relevance to the arts and culture before inviting the audience to participate in discussion and debate.

 ‘Talking Allowed’ is designed to be thought-provoking, challenging, stimulating and engaging.
 Come along and join the dialogue on matters that are of great importance to our society.